Exposure of Impacted Teeth

 What to expect from surgery to expose & bracket an impacted tooth

-Refer to Preoperative Instructions under Surgical Instructions on this website for a review of any details.
-Simply call The Oral Surgery Center at Woodbury Office Phone Number 651-233-2140 if you have any questions.
+Refer to Preoperative Instructions under Surgical Instructions on your website for your review.
+Simply call The Oral Surgery Center at Woodbury Office Phone Number 651-233-2140 or 715-690-3040 if you have any questions.